A Tutorial On Autonomous Vehicle Steering Controller Design, Simulation and Implementation: Controller Design

-\item \textbf{Trajectory following}; The vehicle is desired to follow a trajectory which is a function of time.
-The optimal trajectory is generated by the open loop optimization methods and feedback laws are designed to keep the vehicle on the trajectory. \end{itemize}
+\item \textbf{Trajectory following}; the vehicle is desired to follow a trajectory which is a function of time.
+The optimal trajectory is generated by the open-loop optimization method, and feedback laws are designed to keep the vehicle on the trajectory. \end{itemize}